 Care Tips:

-- To clean the mask, use vinegar/water solution (1:4) to disinfect and help eliminate body oil, dirt, dust and/or bacteria.
+• To clean the mask, use a vinegar/water solution (1:4) to disinfect and help eliminate body oil, dirt, dust, and/or bacteria.
 This is a very important step to take after a cold/flu/sinus infection or any other illness that affects the airway.

-- DO NOT USE any cleaners containing fragrance or harsh soaps, e.g., Softsoap®, etc. This will leave residue on the CPAP mask or tubing and increase nasal reaction.
-Rinse thoroughly to insure that no detergent/soap residue remains.
+• DO NOT USE any cleaners containing fragrance or harsh soaps, e.g., Softsoap®, etc. This will leave residue on the CPAP mask or tubing and increase nasal irritation.
+Rinse thoroughly to ensure that no detergent/soap residue remains.

-- Headgear can be washed using warm/soapy water or Woolite and allow to air-dry.
+• Headgear can be washed using warm/soapy water or Woolite and allowed to air-dry.
 DO NOT USE bleach on headgear.

 *This information is not intended or implied to be a substitute for professional medical advice.
 You should always seek the advice of your physician or other qualified health professional before starting any new treatment or with any question you have regarding a medical condition.